 This course will provide you with a comprehensive understanding of project management.
 During your time with us, you’ll gain fresh insight into best practice, via access to the latest academic research and case studies.
 You’ll also develop new skills which will enable you to manage projects in manufacturing, service, social enterprise, charity or public organisations.

-3 good reasons to study Project Management at Salford:
+3 good reasons to study Project Management:

 - Gain the necessary skills to become a Project Management Practitioner of the PMI, the world’s leading professional association for project managers